jwl-7/c0de_gr1nd/python_explanations/int_as_array_multiply.md

     num.remove(0)
     i += 1
     ```
-4. Return the number represented by an array with the leading zeroes removed
+4. Return the number with the leading zeroes removed
     ```python
     return num
     ```

 ## Code Dissection - multiply
-1. Check if the numbers at num1[0] and num2[0] are negative, set a boolean accordingly, and set both numbers to their absolute values
+1. Check if the numbers at _num1_[0] and _num2_[0] are negative; if so, compute their absolute values
     ```python
     negative = False
     if num1[0] < 0 or num2[0] < 0: